theAvoidact.com

 Before the AVOID Act, that impleader could happen at any point before trial.
 Defense counsel would answer the complaint, gather information, and eventually file a third-party complaint against the relevant subcontractors, sometimes months or even years after the action began.
 The AVOID Act ends that practice.
 Once you serve your answer, the clock starts, and courts will enforce the deadline.

-The new deadline structure for construction claims
+The deadline for construction claims

 The contractual chain and the 90-day window